opensystm/handshake-micro-grants/Nathan.Woodburn/Wordpress_Hosting.md

 ---

 Alternatively, I could buy a server to host at home.
 I would probably grab a raspberry pi clone for around $100.
-Adding a SSD for storage would be about $100 for 1TB.
+It would need an SSD for storage.
+Either:
+- $40 for a M.2 to USB adapter to use with a spare SSD I have lying around
+- $100 for an dedicated external SSD.

 > 2 GB Ram
 4 CPU Cores 1.5 GHz
 1 TB SSD Storage
 10 sites @ $10 AUD/yr (pays off after ~2 years)

-Downside of this is that I would need to pay for electricity and internet in addition to it being slower than a VPS.
+Downside of this is the connection would be slower than a cloud VPS, but it would be cheaper in the long run.